Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

-Under this assumption, it should be possible to tune the $T_c$ and $\tau_{eff}^{-1}$ of a superconductor independently using an NS bilayer so as to engineer faster quasiparticle relaxation while the entire device remains robustly superconducting.
-In our device, the Cu layer is thin enough that $T_c$ suppression is relatively small, but also has an intrinsically higher scattering rate (or is significantly disordered enough) to enhance the relaxation of quasiparticles across the entire superconductor (see Appendix for further details).
-As this yields an observable decrease in an injected charge imbalance, this may also be a promising avenue for reducing the density of the bulk non-equilibrium quasiparticles responsible for quasiparticle poisoning without substantially reducing $T_c$ or generating large normal-metal regions across a qubit.
-This may be especially useful in the construction of Josephson junctions within qubits, as these are typically constructed from Al and could readily be adjusted to include a normal metal layer in their design.
-We suggest further studies via both dc-transport and RF-quasiparticle detection in disordered metal/superconductor bilayers to determine the exact benefits of such an approach.
+We believe that this effect explains the short $\lambda_{Q^*}$ seen in the bilayer device, and that the effective inelastic time for the bilayer (and consequently $\tau_{Q^*}$) is determined by the intrinsic inelastic time $\tau_E$ of the thin Cu layer alone, which is likely highly disordered and hence has a short $\tau_E$.
+In this scenario, it should be possible to tune $\tau_{Q^*}$ using a extremely thin NS bilayers so as to engineer faster quasiparticle relaxation while the entire device remains robustly superconducting.
+This is distinct from quasiparticle trapping, and relies only on enhancing the inelastic relaxation rate in one part of the bilayer.
+As this yields an observable decrease in an detected charge imbalance, this may also be a promising avenue for reducing the density of the bulk non-equilibrium quasiparticles responsible for quasiparticle poisoning without substantially reducing $T_c$ or generating large normal-metal regions across a qubit.
+This mechanism may be especially useful in the construction of Josephson junctions within qubits, as these are typically constructed from Al and could readily be adjusted to include a normal metal layer in their design.
+While in this work Cu was chosen primarily for its compatibility with Al, we also note that Cu is relatively easy to deposit via electron-beam evaporation, which may overcome some technical challenges related to heating during deposition reported previously for the fabrication of Ti/Al quasiparticle traps on Josephson junctions \cite{serniak_nonequilibrium_2019}.
+It may also be possible to improve upon this effect by selection of materials with higher intrinsic scattering rates or by the inclusion of specific defects.
+Further studies using both dc-transport and superconducting resonators or qubit measurements in disordered metal/superconductor bilayers will be required to determine the exact benefits of such an approach.